jjvanzon/Piano-Playing-Docs/methods/piano-motion-symbols.md

 | | <img src="images/finger-turn-clock-wise-and-counter-clock-wise-3-fingers-middle-finger-arrows-top.png" height="30" /> | | <img src="images/finger-turn-clock-wise-and-counter-clock-wise-3-fingers-middle-finger-arrows-bottom.png" height="30" /> | |
 | | <img src="images/finger-turn-clock-wise-and-counter-clock-wise-3-fingers-right-finger-arrows-top.png" height="30" /> | <img src="images/finger-turn-clock-wise-and-counter-clock-wise-3-fingers-right-finger-arrows-right.png" height="20" /> | <img src="images/finger-turn-clock-wise-and-counter-clock-wise-3-fingers-right-finger-arrows-bottom.png" height="30" /> | |

+##### Finger Turn Comment

+Finger turning may coincide with finger moving,
+but perhaps more of an emphasis on rotational motion.
+Finger turning may happen over a pivotal point where the finger is attached.

+Fingers may pivot over 2 axes:

+- Forward in and out of keys
+- Sideways facing you (finger wagging)

+The thumb may pivot over another 3rd axis (depending on orientation):

+- Sideways oriented in and out of keys

+The fingers might not make full rotations, but partial rotation arcs.
+Finger wagging may be aided by the friction of the other fingers on the key bed.

 #### Finger Enunciation